 5) Digital Audio Workstation – Garageband

 You can use pretty much any DAW that you want, but I’ve been using Garageband for years and I find it works great for stuff like this.
-I have no doubt the other more popular DAWs like FL Studio 20, Logic Pro X, and Pro Tools are better or at least just as good.
+I do not doubt the other more popular DAWs like FL Studio 20, Logic Pro X, and Pro Tools are better or just as good.

 6) Amplifier Simulator – Blue Cat Audio’s Axiom

 I’m always singing Blue Cat Audio’s praises because it seems like everything they produce is awesome.
-The Axiom from Plugin Boutique, which is an amplifier and effects modeler, has everything you could ever want and need including a plethora of amplifier models, effects, and a whole litany of awesome presets.
+The Axiom which is an amplifier and effects modeler, has everything you could ever want and need including a plethora of amplifier models, effects, and a whole litany of awesome presets.

 7) Video Editing Software – iMovie/ScreenFlow